Skip to main content

 Irritable Bowel Syndrome (IBS) VA Ratings

 Irritable Bowel Syndrome (IBS) is a disorder affecting the large intestine and can cause pain, diarrhea, stomach cramping, constipation, or gas.
 While the exact cause of IBS is unknown, associated triggers of symptoms include stress and certain eating habits.
-IBS is one of the most common digestive diseases among service-connected U.S. Veterans according to VA’s 2019 Annual Benefits Report.
+IBS affects over 286,000 service-connected veterans, making it one of the most common digestive diseases among former servicemembers, according to VA’s 2024 Annual Benefits Report.

 VA disability ratings for IBS range from 10 to 20 to 30 percent, depending on the severity of symptoms.